What is the Water Safety Code?02/08/2022 Water Safety

 4. Call 999

-It is important to teach our children how to stay safe whilst swimming at a swimming pool and when swimming outdoors.
-The Royal Life Saving Society UK have activities that can be downloaded for children and adults to complete to help develop their knowledge on how to stay safe and to help them remember key information.
-This information can be found below.
+It is important to teach learners how to stay safe whilst swimming at a swimming pool and when swimming outdoors.
+The Learn to Swim Team have created posters that can help educate learners on how to stay safe in, on and around the water, as well as, the Awards learners in the Swim England Learn to Swim Programme to achieve.